Algebraic games - Playing with groups and rings: The game in general

-In this subsection we recall briefly some basic notions in combinatorial game theory.
-We only sketch them and refer the reader to textbooks such as \cite{Fe} for details.
-We will be quite informal because this suffices for our purposes.
-Readers familiar with the general theory may skip this subsection.
+In this subsection we briefly recall some basic notions of combinatorial game theory.
+For details we refer to textbooks such as \cite{ANW,BCG,C,S13}.

-We consider impartial two-person combinatorial games.
-This means that Player I (who starts) and Player II alternate making moves, each having the same set of options for a given position in the game.
-No chance or probabilty is involved, the game is purely combinatorial.
-Every game has a set of terminal positions, in which it ends.
+We only consider two-person impartial combinatorial games.
+This means that Player I (who starts) and Player II alternate in making moves, and each player has the same set of options (possible moves) for a given position in the game.
+No chance moves are involved, the game is purely combinatorial.
+Every game has a set of terminal positions.
 We require the ending condition, which asserts that the game has to end after some finite number of moves.
+However, we allow infinitely many positions.
+Formally, a game may be defined just as a well-founded set, the options being the elements of this set, which are games themselves.

 The first player who cannot move loses under the \textit{normal play rule}.
 He wins under the \textit{mis\`{e}re play rule}.
-Thus, under the normal play rule one wants to be the last one to move, whereas under the mis\`{e}re play rule one actually wants to prevent this.
+Thus, under the normal play rule one wants to be the last player to move, whereas under the mis\`{e}re play rule one actually wants to prevent this.
 Often mis\`{e}re games are more complicated than normal ones.
-The reader who is only interested in the game on algebraic structures under the normal play rule can safely ignore every remark about mis\`{e}re games (however, see Example \ref{exr}).

-We call a position in the game an $\N$-position if the next player to move has a winning strategy.
-If the previous player has a winning strategy, we call it a $\P$-position.
+We call a position in the game an \emph{$\N$-position} if the next player to move has a winning strategy.
+If the previous player has a winning strategy, we call it a \emph{$\P$-position}.
 This definition applies to both play rules.
-Every terminal position is obviously a normal $\P$-position and a mis\`{e}re $\N$-position.
+We also use $\N$ and $\P$ as adjectives.
 One of the first basic observations in combinatorial game theory is the following: Under both play rules, every position is either an $\N$-position or a $\P$-position.
-In fact, we can declare a position to be $\N$ or $\P$ by recursion as follows:
+In fact, we can declare a position to be $\N$ or $\P$ recursively as follows: